Every disadvantage has its advantages.

-And that’s just a few of the many creatively tasty courses that will be served up, paired with a procession of delicious wines.
-After dinner you can enjoy a nightcap and chat to your fellow diners, or even Gabriel himself, who’ll be introducing dishes and mingling with guests throughout.
+Then, when the final plate has been subtly licked clean, you can enjoy a nightcap and chat to your fellow diners, or even Gabriel himself, who’ll be doing a little mingling with guests himself.

-NOTE: The Water House Project is open for dinner from Thurs-Sat.
-Tickets cost £90 for 9 courses paired with 6 wines, plus a cocktail on arrival.
+NOTE: The Water House Project is open for dinner from Weds-Sat.
+Tickets cost £75 for 9 courses, plus £25 for wine pairings, plus an aperitif on arrival.
 You can get them, and see the full menu right HERE.

 Enjoy a good tasting menu?
 Pidgin might take your fancy…